 I am a Ph.D. physicist who worked in the field of medical imaging research for 20 years at Berkeley Lab.
 I helped develop new medical imaging scanners for improved cancer detection.
 My research involved interesting software and hardware engineering challenges, as well as understanding the associated medical applications.
 You can’t come up with a solution until you know the real problem.

-I am also a freelance science writer, editor, blogger and science-writing instructor.
-I believe that good science communication is important and can help build a better future.
-This science blog “Scientists Talk Funny” is my attempt to talk in a more conversational way about science news in plain English.
+I am now a full-time freelance science writer, editor, and writing instructor.
+I’m highly proficient at synthesizing complex technical information and translating it for a general audience.
+This science blog, “Scientists Talk Funny,” is my attempt to talk in a more conversational way about science news in plain English.
 I also write for Stanford School of Medicine, Berkeley Lab, and SLAC National Accelerator Laboratory.

-For more information, check out my curriculum vita.
+For more information, check out my resume.